 Adjustments in Declining Balance Dining Levels.
 Student teachers and cooperative education students residing in University-operated residence halls may request a Declining Balance level adjustment until the Friday prior to the beginning of the semester.
-No reduction in level will be made for students who go home for a few days at a time.
+No reduction in levels will be made for students who go home for a few days at a time.

 Declining Balance for Students Living Off Campus (Student Lodging, Inc., Millersville and all commuters).
 Students living off campus are welcome to enroll in any of the Declining Balance levels.
-All students are welcome to dine at the Gordinier Hall Resident Dining Hall and all Dining retail locations on campus.
+All students are welcome to dine at the Gordinier Hall Resident Dining Hall and all dining retail locations on campus.
 Off-campus students may sign up for a Declining Balance level at any time.
 Changes may be made no later than the Friday prior to the first day of classes.

 Declining Balance Options

 Resident Students

 Levels Per

 \$2,100 Semester

 \$1,950 Semester

-\$1,700 Semester

 Commuter Student/Student Lodging

 Levels Per

 \$2,100 Semester

 \$1,950 Semester

-\$1,700 Semester

 \$1,450 Semester

 \$1,000 Semester

 \$600 Semester

-Required for First-Year Students & Transfer Students with fewer than 30 Credit Hours.
+Required for first-year students and transfer students with fewer than 30 credit hours.

 Roll over from fall to spring.

-Add \$50 any time on your MAX Account.
+Add \$50 anytime on your MAX Account.

-Any Declining Balance Option Dollars left at the conclusion of the Spring Semester will be forfeited.
+Any Declining Balance Option dollars left after the fourth Friday of Summer Session I will be forfeited.

 Declining Balance Level for each of the Summer Sessions will be \$600.
-Visitors and students who live off campus are also welcome to dine at the Gordinier Hall Resident Dining Hall and all Dining retail locations on campus.
-Students without a Declining Balance plan who present their Millersville University ID will be charged \$7.00 for breakfast, \$9.50 for lunch/brunch and \$12.50 for dinner.
-All visiting guests without an MU ID will be charged \$8.25 for breakfast, \$10.75 for lunch and \$14.50 for dinner.
+Visitors and students who live off campus are also welcome to dine at the Gordinier Hall Resident Dining Hall and all dining retail locations on campus.
+Students without a Declining Balance plan who present their Millersville University ID will be charged \$8.25 for breakfast, \$10.75 for lunch/brunch and \$13.25 for dinner.
+All visiting guests without a University ID will be charged \$9.75 for breakfast, \$12.25 for lunch and \$15.25 for dinner.
 Rates for special events are available through Dining and Conferences at Gordinier Hall.
 Rates are subject to change.